A sample of stories that I have photo edited for the University of Washington Magazine, which is sent to 1 million readers each year.

 Photographer: Bob Gwaltney

-I commissioned Indiana photographer Bob Gwaltney, a longtime photojournalist at the Evansville Courier & Press, to use high-grain 35mm film to cover the opening of a new school in Indianapolis.
-The charter school, called pilotED, has a curriculum designed around teaching and celebrating racial and cultural identity.
+I commissioned Indiana photographer Bob Gwaltney, a longtime photojournalist at the Evansville Courier & Press, to cover the opening of a new school in Indianapolis.
+The school, called pilotED, has a curriculum designed around teaching and celebrating racial and cultural identity.
 Bob developed the film in his living room.

 “In the Club”